 Grief is a universal human response to loss, though people respond to it in different ways.
 Some pick up the pieces and continue with life much as they did before the death of a loved one.
-For others, feeling better means seeking wholesale change and a fresh start in a new neighborhood, or even a new city.
+For others, feeling better means a change of scenery and a fresh start in a new neighborhood or even a new city.
 Starting over somewhere new gives you the benefit of distance and time, which is such an important part of the healing process.

 Sometimes, coming to terms with grief requires time to think and sort through emotions without distractions.
 Physical separation from the scene of your grief can help alleviate the pain that attends the loss of someone close, and it may speed up the grieving process, which can take months or even years.
-The pain of such an intensely-felt personal loss never really goes away, but getting away can make it a little easier to deal with.
+The pain of such an intensely felt personal loss never really goes away, but moving after a death can make it a little easier to deal with.

 Many people choose to move away in search of a simpler, less encumbered lifestyle.
 Downsizing reduces your living costs, and it’s freeing: With less clutter and a smaller space to keep clean, you’re free to come and go as you please, which can be a good thing when you’re struggling with grief.
 Having the freedom to indulge in distractions, like seeing a movie, going to an art museum, or hanging out in your favorite bookstore, can be therapeutic for an individual who’s bowed down with grief.

 If you’re in a hurry to move, save time by hiring a professional service to give your house a deep cleaning.
 It’s one less wearisome task for you, and it’ll leave behind a thoroughly clean living space for the new owners.
 It’s an affordable and worthwhile investment: The average cost of hiring cleaning services is $30 – $60 an hour.